EU expects more than a billion COVID shots by end of September, document shows

 Pfizer was not immediately available for a comment.

-In total, the EU expects to receive 452 million doses in the fourth quarter of the year, including several millions from AstraZeneca, even though it had been required to deliver all its 300 million contracted doses by the end of June.
+Deliveries in the second half of the year also include several millions from AstraZeneca, even though it had been required to deliver all its 300 million contracted doses by the end of June.

 The company in March said it would aim to deliver only 100 million doses to the EU by the end of June due to production problems and export restrictions.